paranext/paranext-extension-template/README.md

 To make the process of customizing from the template as smooth as possible, we recommend you do the following before anything else:

 - [Install and set up this repo](#to-install)
-- Set up this extension to be able to [Update this extension from the template](#to-update-this-extension-from-the-template)
+- [Update this extension from the template](#to-update-this-extension-from-the-template) to hook everything up for smooth updates in the future.

 #### Replace placeholders